angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 #### Round 3 vs Mason Slate on BR Reanimator.
 Win (2-0)

-G1 I played :card[Lotis Petal] into a :card[Chancellor of the Annex] trigger so that I could cast discard on t1 to take an :card[Entomb].
+G1 I played :card[Lotus Petal] into a :card[Chancellor of the Annex] trigger so that I could cast discard on t1 to take an :card[Entomb].
 After that they went for an :card[Animate Dead] line on :card[Grief] to put us both hellbent, but a 2/1 doesn't do a great job as the only clock.
 Cantrips in the deck meant I was